megabyde/latex-report-boilerplate/README.md

 ## Overview

 A simple LaTeX boilerplate for reports in Russian.
+See the pre-built document [here](https://megabyde.github.io/latex-report-boilerplate/report.pdf).